833 Naval Air Squadron

-833 Naval Air Squadron (833 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-The unit was last operational during World War II, primarily utilising the Fairey Swordfish throughout the conflict.
-In 1943, it also incorporated the Supermarine Seafire into its inventory, followed by the Grumman Wildcat in 1944, which were employed for combat air patrol (CAP) missions.
+833 Naval Air Squadron (833 NAS) is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+The unit was last operational during World War II, primarily utilising the Fairey Swordfish torpedo bomber throughout the conflict.
+It also incorporated two fighter aircraft into its inventory.
+In 1943 the Supermarine Seafire, followed by the Grumman Wildcat in 1944, which were employed for combat air patrol (CAP) missions.

 A Torpedo Spotter Reconnaissance (TSR) squadron, it was created in December 1941 for HMS Dasher.
 After the ship exploded, the squadron was reduced in strength and joined HMS Biter in September 1942.
 It was tasked with supporting the North African landings and was divided in October, with 'A' Flight staying on HMS Biter and 'B' Flight on HMS Avenger, each having three Fairey Swordfish.
 The squadron regrouped on land at Gibraltar in November and boarded HMS Argus to return to HMS Blackcap, RNAS Stretton.
 In February 1943, it relocated to RAF Thorney Island to work with RAF Coastal Command, taking over 825 Naval Air Squadron's planes for operations over the English Channel.
 It moved to Scotland in April, increasing in strength at HMS Landrail, RNAS Machrihanish and added a flight of six Supermarine Seafire fighters in June, at RAF Ballykelly, in Northern Ireland.
 In July, the squadron embarked in HMS Stalkerto protect a convoy to Gibraltar.
 Afterward, the Supermarine Seafire aircraft were transferred to 880 Naval Air Squadron, and the Fairey Swordfish became 833Z Sqn.
 The squadron regrouped at HMS Landrail with nine aircraft in October, aiming to provide MAC-ship flights of three aircraft each, but was disbanded into 836 Naval Air Squadron in January 1944.

 Reformed in April 1944, on the escort carrier HMS Activity, with three Fairey Swordfish from 836 Naval Air Squadron and seven Grumman Wildcat from 816 and 819 Naval Air Squadrons.
 It protected an Arctic convoy and later two North Atlantic convoys, then covered a Gibraltar convoy before disbanding at HMS Gannet, RNAS Eglinton, Northern Ireland, in September 1944.